Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When security defaults are enabled for an Azure Active Directory (Azure AD) tenant, which two requirements are enforced?
+### When security defaults are enabled for an Microsoft Entra ID tenant, which two requirements are enforced?

 - [ ] All users must authenticate from a registered device.
 - [x] Administrators must always use Azure Multi-Factor Authentication (MFA).